FernandoLpz/Kubeflow_Pipelines/README.md

 # Kubeflow Pipelines: How to Build your First Kubeflow Pipeline from Scratch
 This repository aims to develop a step-by-step tutorial on how to build a Kubeflow Pipeline from scratch in your local machine.

-If you want to know in detail about the detailed explanation of how to develop your first kubeflow pipeline, I recommend you take a look at the article: <a href="Kubeflow Pipelines: How to Build your First Kubeflow Pipeline from Scratch"> Kubeflow Pipelines: How to Build your First Kubeflow Pipeline from Scratchr</a>
+If you want to know in detail about the detailed explanation of how to develop your first kubeflow pipeline, I recommend you take a look at the article: <a href="Kubeflow Pipelines: How to Build your First Kubeflow Pipeline from Scratch"> *Kubeflow Pipelines: How to Build your First Kubeflow Pipeline from Scratch*</a>

 <p align="center">
 <img src='img/kubeflow.jpg'>